 Kolakulathadi Choornam – Used for powder massage (udvartana) to relieve joint stiffness and to treat obesity

 Manasamitra Vatakam – to improve intelligence, speech problems, etc.

 Brahmi Vati – used in the treatment of depression, blood pressure etc.

 Chandroday Varti – a wick, used for eye disorders.
 Used in the treatment of early stage of cataract, pterygium, growth over the eyes, etc

 Vacha used in preparing Ayurvedic medicines

-Vacha, along with other herbs such as Jatamansi, Agaru, Sandalwood, Camphor etc is used for fumigation of fermentation vessel, in the preparation of Arishta and Asava – Alcoholic Ayurvedic medicines.
+Vacha, along with other herbs such as Jatamansi, Agaru, Sandalwood, Camphor etc is used for fumigation of fermentation vessel, in the preparation of Arishta and Asava – Alcoholic Ayurveda medicines.

 Vacha, along with other herbs such as Chitraka, Danti, Dravanti, Asafoetida, Coral, Bida salt and Sochal salt are used in preparing Madhyama – Teekshna Kshara.